Podman on Ubuntu: Building and Running Containers with Dockerfile (Beginner to Practical Guide)

 sudo apt install -y podman

-This gives you access to the latest Podman release, equivalent to Red Hat and Fedora ecosystems.
+This method allows you to use the latest Podman versions equivalent to those on Red Hat and Fedora systems.

 Basic Podman Functionality Test